GovernorFancyPants/desolaterunner/_drafts/running-the-fisherman-s-trail.md

 I highly recommend this piece of trail to anyone wanting to get to know Portugal a little better and I would also recommend to do some of the other trails of the network to also see some of the inland.
 Which I managed to do accidentally but getting lost is just another way of exploring as long as you find your way back again in the end.

+I challenge anyone to not stop every couple of hundred meters to take a photo!

 **Quick facts**

 * Start – Porto Covo